Contents

 He also looks at reasons to be careful about the practical implications of abstract formalisms.

-The essays of this series build on each other, but can also be read independently.
-The first essay was published in 2021 and the series completed in November 2023.
+The essays complement each other, but can also be read independently.

 Positive roles of life and experience in suffering-focused ethics

-To respond, the essay aims to show that even if we assume a purely suffering-focused view, it would still be wise to recognize the highly positive and often necessary roles that other things may have for reducing suffering.
+• Even if we assume a purely suffering-focused view, it’s wise to recognize the highly positive and often necessary roles that various other things may have for the overall goal of reducing suffering.